Programmable Filter / Source in ParaView

 Programmable Source workflow

 Same as Programmable Filter but without an input.
+You can:

-1. build an object programmatically
+1. build an object programmatically from scratch, or

 2. read and process data from a file

-Simple Programmable Filter example
+Programmable Filter examples

 \[f(\vec r)=e^{-\frac{|\vec r-\vec r_0|^2}{2\sigma^2}},\quad\vec r\in\mathbb{R}^2\]